global-container-format/gcf-spec/resources/volume.md

 # Volume Resource

 Volume resources represent parametric volumes.
 These can be used, for example, to store the bounding box structure for a mesh asset.
 The super-compression scheme for volume resources must be `None`.
+Orientations are expressed as quaternions.

 ## Resource Extended Descriptor